Copyright © Northeastern Kansas Beekeepers Assn | Privacy Policy

 JUST GETTING STARTED?

 What equipment should I get?
 How much does it cost in 2023?
-Here is an idea to get you started in the1st year (download .2023.pdf or .2023.xlsx)
+Here is an idea to get you started in the1st year (download .2026.pdf or MS Excel .2026.xlsx)

 Need a book?
 We recommend many but here's what we used for our 2019 class.
 "The Beekeeper's Handbook" by Dr. Diana Sammataro and Alphonse Aritabile.
 Diana was our 2016 keynote bee class speaker.